 U.S. Career Institute recognizes that life experience provides a valuable education, and students should be granted credit when possible for their existing knowledge.
-Therefore, USCI degree programs allow you to transfer up to 25% of your total credit hours in the form of life experience learning.
-Credit for a course is granted after successful completion of a U.S. Career Institute Challenge Exam.
+Credit awarded for experiential or equivalent learning, including challenge and test-out credits, cannot exceed 25% of the credits required for your degree.
+Credit for a course is granted after successful completion of a U.S. Career Institute's challenge exam.